Wondering who wrote the beloved Naruto

 Did Kishimoto want to write a different series before Naruto?

 Yes, before settling on the ninja theme, Kishimoto explored other concepts.
-He initially wanted to create a samurai (chanbara) manga, a popular genre in Japan.
-However, he felt the market was saturated and he couldn’t compete with established hits.
-This led him to pivot to a ninja-themed story, which he felt offered more creative freedom.
+He initially wanted to create a samurai (chanbara)

-How successful is the Naruto manga?
+How successful is the Naruto manga ?

 Was Naruto’s character based on Kishimoto himself?